ExistensialReset/flowmosr/core/RESOURCE_METRIC_STANDARDS.md

 ---

-# VI.
+## VI.
 ELECTRICAL ENERGY

-**Continuous Access:**
+Energy access has two separate dimensions:

+### A. Continuous Available Capacity

-- Minimum 1,000 watts per person available capacity
+- Minimum available capacity: 1,000 W per person
-- Increased allocation if medical condition requires it

-**Annual Availability:**

-- Minimum 2,000 kWh per person per year

-Energy must be reliable and not structurally interruptible for coercive control.

-Minimum continuous available capacity: 1,000 W per person, pooled at Node level where appropriate.
+- Capacity may be pooled at Node level where appropriate
+- Additional capacity must be provided where required by medical equipment or accessibility needs

+### B. Annual Energy Allocation

-Minimum annual energy allocation: 2,000 kWh per person per year.
+- Minimum annual allocation: 2,000 kWh per person per year

 These are separate metrics.

-Continuous capacity concerns the ability to supply power at any given moment; annual allocation concerns total energy availability over time.
+Continuous capacity concerns how much power can be supplied at a given moment.

+Annual allocation concerns the total amount of energy available over time.

+Neither metric may be used to justify coercive control over an individual's legitimate use of Baseline resources.

+- **Energy (2,000 kWh/year):** This figure represents a minimum annual energy allocation or availability.
+It is separate from the 1,000 W continuous available capacity standard.

+- **Continuous Capacity (1,000 W/person):** This figure concerns the maximum power that may be made available at a given moment and may be pooled at Node level.

 ---